-Repairs to U.S. 80 washout completed - The Vicksburg Post
+MDOT makes repairs, U.S. 80 reopened - The Vicksburg Post

-Employees for the Mississippi Department of Transportation have completed repairs to a washed-out section of U.S. 80 between Newman Road and Cumberland Road.
+A section of U.S. 80, between Newman Road and Cumberland Road, has reopened to traffic after employees for the Mississippi Department of Transportation completed repairs to a washed-out section.

 MDOT spokesman Mike Flood said the problem was the result of too much ice and snow building on the shoulder, causing it to collapse, and water was running through the collapsed area and under the road.